The Designer Rooms

-The Designer Rooms is a Scottish high–quality homeware store, specialising in designer and contemporary furnishings and home accessories which was established in 2010 in the town of Ayr, South Ayrshire on the west coast of Scotland.
+The Designer Rooms is a Scottish high–quality furniture store, specialising in designer and contemporary furnishings and home accessories which was established in 2010 by Ryan Campbell in Ayr, South Ayrshire on the west coast of Scotland.
 The company opened their first showroom in Ayr, before opening further showrooms across the Ayrshire region in locations including Irvine and Kilmarnock, and subsequently opened showrooms across Scotland, including Wishaw and Glasgow.

-In addition to furnishings, The Designer Rooms manufactures its own home fragrance known as Sensum Scents, as well as homeware accessories.
+In addition to furnishings, The Designer Rooms manufactures its own home fragrance, Sensum Scents, as well as homeware accessories under the Campbell & Co name.
+Each showroom across the company features a "signature scent" known as Persian Spice which is manufactured by Sensum Scents.
 In 2021, it had an operational net income of £17 million.

 History

 Establishment

 The company was founded by the Campbell family – Caitlin, Siobhan, Ryan and Carly – as a family business, and opened their first showroom in the costal town of Ayr, the largest settlement in the South Ayrshire area of Scotland.
-Since opening in 2010, the company has opened a further six showrooms across Scotland, with the latest showroom to open being located at the Silverburn Shopping Centre in Glasgow.
+Since opening in 2010, the company had opened a further six showrooms across Scotland, with a showroom located within the Silverburn Shopping Centre in Glasgow opening in 2019.
+The Silverburn showroom closed at the end of December 2025 following an end of the lease agreement with the landlord.
 In 2019, it was estimated that The Designer Rooms was on course to turn over a profit in excess of $10 million (USD).